Umphrevil History, Family Crest & Coats of Arms

 Another 28 words (2 lines of text) are included under the topic Early Umphrevil Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Umphrevil family to the New World and Oceana
+Migration of the Umphrevil family

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Umphrevils to arrive on North American shores: Robert Umfravill who landed in America in 1760.